May 31st

 Commentary:

 There is immense strength in unity.
-When a society is unified in one force, it becomes very difficult for an outsider to penetrate and infiltrate into their system.
-When there is a scarcity for this unifying force, the whole society and the empire/nation, in turn, become vulnerable.
+When a society is unified in one force, it becomes very difficult for an outsider to penetrate or infiltrate into their ecosystem.
+When there are divisions in this unifying force, the whole society and the empire/nation, in turn, become vulnerable.
 Hence, the well-wishers of nations have sung praises of unity.
-It has been a vital force during the freedom struggles of all nations.
+It has been a vital force during the freedom struggles of many countries.

 If the same principle is brought down to a family unit, it still holds good!
-Unity in a family keeps the family together and that boosts the confidence and faith of each individual person as well.
+Unity in a family keeps the family together and this, in turn, boosts the confidence/faith of each individual person.

-At workplaces, 'team spirit' is highly regarded and people who possess it are considered 'easy to work with'.
+At workplaces, 'team spirit' is regarded highly and people who possess it are considered 'easy to work with'.
+When there is teamwork and collaboration, wonderful things can be achieved.

-It is even seen in the story of the 'Pigeons and the Hunter' where the birds could all escape easily because of unity.
+It is even seen in the story of the 'Pigeons and the Hunter' where the birds caught in a hunter's net could all escape easily because of unity.

 pada vigrahaH: